Steadforce/java-sudoku-solver/readme.md

 # Importing a board

 To import a board from a string, any parser implementing the interface `SudokuIO` can be used.
+The parser to use is injected into each instance of a board by passing it to the factory merhod.
 The class `SudokuSimpleStringIO` provides one possible implementation to parse boards as follows:
 * The parser fills the board starting with the first row, inserting values for each column and continuing with the next row, until all rows are filled.